mtong1/CNN-MNIST/README.md

 Our project builds upon the foundational concepts and structures from the [Neural Network from Scratch](https://github.com/TheIndependentCode/Neural-Network/tree/master) tutorial.
 We have added the following contributions to help enhance our learning:

-- **Custom Convolution Implementation**: We developed our own code for the convolution operations, diverging from the tutorial's approach.
+- **Custom Convolution Implementation**: We developed our own code for the convolution operations, diverging from the tutorial's approach in correlate.py and convolution.py.
 This allowed us to gain a deeper understanding of the mathematical concepts behind the convolution operation and its implementation in neural networks.
 - **Enhanced Documentation**: To improve the clarity and maintainability of the code, we extensively documented the existing codebase.
 This included adding docstrings for each function and more in-line comments.
 - **Object-Oriented Refactoring**: We restructured the code to adopt a more object-oriented approach.
 This helped us to better understand how the various parts of a neural network connect and interact with each other.